dcf21/4most-4gp/README.md

 [https://github.com/dcf21/4most-4gp]

-The second repository contains python scripts which utilise these modules to synthesise the spectra and perform the tests described in this report:
+The second repository contains python scripts which wrap these modules into command-line tools which synthesise spectra, add noise to them, and to attempt to fit their abundances using the Cannon:

 [https://github.com/dcf21/4most-4gp-scripts]